Prep Kitchen alternative

 Around £25 to £40 per week for the same meals.
 You choose where to shop and what to spend.

-Typical saving: £25 to £40 per week
+Potential saving example: £25 to £40 per week

 Same meals.
 You just buy the ingredients yourself.